leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 </p>

 <p>
-The "All in one" script at the end aims to do all of this automatically, I don't recommend running this unless you are familiar with bash and read it first.
+The <a href="/scripts/allinone.txt">"All in one"</a> script at the end aims to do all of this automatically, I don't recommend running this unless you are familiar with bash and read it first.
 It has a simple check to make sure you don't just run it by accident, which will force you to read the script.
-It will also call home to my server, (just a wget to /script/spaceallinone) this can be removed by deleting line +1XX.
+It will also call home to my server, (just a wget to allinonespacewalkused) this can be removed by deleting line +250.
 It uses a hard coded root account, this should be removed before putting into production.
 </p>

 </div>